GUIDE

 Before Switching Context

-"Summarize current state and next steps before we move to the payment integration workunit."
+Save a progress atom: "Summarize current state and next steps before moving to the payment integration workunit."

 Creates clean handoff points for resuming later